 We have previously tested the FUS system in non-human primates, and have established its radiological, histological and behavioural safety.
 Regulatory authorities are expected to request additional data with a DIPG model, so this project will use a DIPG mouse model.
 The aims are to: (1) establish radiographic and histological safety of the system using clinically relevant parameters, (2) demonstrate local control of the disease through MRI, and (3) measure the drug delivery increase and survival benefit compared with control mice.
 The preclinical evidence we gather from this project will support an MHRA application for our phase I clinical trial.

-Since starting the pump prime project, Antonios has been awarded £850k from the Little Princess Trust to develop focused ultrasound and thermosensitive liposomes for paediatric brain tumour treatment.
+Note: Since starting the pump prime project, Antonios has also been awarded £850k from the Little Princess Trust to develop focused ultrasound and thermosensitive liposomes for paediatric brain tumour treatment.